LukeGrahamLandry/franca/devlog.md

   instead of that, have do_relocations_static_linux skip them. that also fixed multitarget static-pie.
 - get rid of some dead code. no need to have proactive bindings. can always get them back if i need them.
   - linux.LandLock, a few tracy_emit varients.
+- fixed :MultiDylibLibc breaking module name when cross compiling linux -> wasm. just don't track which dylib it was found in at comptime.
+- the problem with emit_static_memmove when !constfold is amd/isel
+  only does the extra moves when !ENABLE_CONST_FOLD but that reads the current value, the embeded module for the memmove function was compiled by the previous compiler, so you need to treat that as not having the same frc abi.
+  (or not alow isel to depend on constant folding by earlier passes).
+- always have prefer_libc_memmove=false.

 ## (Dec 17/18)